tomjhou/LIFconverter/README.md

 This project converts .LIF files to .TIF, and provides a simple GUI to control its functions.

-For some reason, it does not work for me under Python 3.11 or earlier, but is fine in Python 3.12 (there is something about tkinter.askopenfilename that doesn't work in the earlier Pythons.
-If anybody can explain why, please tell me).
+Has been tested on Python version 3.9 up to 3.12 and all work.
+In rare cases, it will crash at tkinter.askopenfilename, but that seems to be an isolated problem that is solved by recreating the environment.

-To use it, clone the repository, then install Python3.12 (or later), along with numpy and opencv:
+To use this program, clone the repository, then install Python along with numpy, opencv, and Pillow:

     pip install numpy
     pip install opencv-python
     pip install Pillow

-If those don't work, try the following instead:
+If the above commands don't work, try the following instead:

     python -m pip install numpy
     python -m pip install opencv-python